Dog Hiking Gear List

 Having the pad as his spot makes everything so much easier.
 Once he gets settled on his pad, it is easy to get him into his bag after that, and I can do whatever tent chores I need to do without him walking all over me.

-COMPARE PRICES OF THE THERM-A-REST Z-LITE
+COMPARE PRICES OF THE THERM-A-REST Z LITE SOL Sleeping Pad

 Sleeping on the x lite, super tired falling asleep with his head up before the sun sets.